-If you were asked to remember the last time you rebooted your PC or smartphone, could you?
-Too many people don’t take the time required to insure quality, efficiency and productivity with their machines.
-Rebooting can be very much like getting a full night’s sleep for a computer, and without it, its performance might not meet your business’s expectations.
+When was the last time you rebooted your PC or smartphone?
+Rebooting is like getting a full night’s sleep for a computer, and without it, its performance might not be up to scratch for business use.

-Even if your desktop is brand new, the very nature of technology makes it vulnerable to software bugs or memory leaks.
-Memory leaks occur when your system’s RAM becomes overloaded, causing your PC to move at a sluggish rate.
-You might notice this in the form of drastically reduced performance speed, or even freezing.
-By simply resetting your computer, you’re allowing the overloaded data to reset, essentially giving your computer a fresh start.
+The input-output nature of technology makes it vulnerable to software bugs or memory leaks, even if your desktop is brand new.
+Memory leaks occur when RAM gets overloaded, causing your PC to slow down.
+You see this when your computer slows to a crawl and freezes frequently.
+By rebooting your computer, you’re allowing the overloaded data to reset, giving your computer a fresh start.

-This is the reason why your computer needs to be restarted after installing a new piece of software, application, or even an operating system update.
+That’s why your computer should be restarted after installing a new piece of software, application, or even a system update.
 Installing or updating new or existing software consumes a lot of resources.
-If the system isn’t properly restarted, it does not have a chance to reorganize itself, your productivity will suffer by not performing this simple task.
+If the system isn’t properly restarted, it does not have a chance to reorganize itself, and its productivity will suffer.

-Rebooting isn’t something which takes forever.
-It is a best practice that your workers reboot their PCs at least once a week, or even at the end of every day.
-If this is done right before your workers leave the office, they won’t be wasting any time or interrupting their workday by restarting their computer.
-This helps keep your system happy and healthy, making unexpected hardware crashes unlikely.
-Even a mobile device can benefit from a regular reboot.
+Rebooting isn’t that big a deal.
+People really should reboot their PCs at least once a week, or even daily.
+If this is done right before leaving the office, employees won’t be wasting any time or interrupting anything by restarting their computer.
+This helps keep your system healthy, making hardware crashes less likely.
+Even mobile devices benefit from a regular reboot.

 Open your system’s Control Panel.
 Type “schedule” in the search bar in the top right corner.

 Quikteks’ remote IT maintenance service includes scheduled rebooting times for your company’s workstations after-hours.
-We set everything up properly so you don’t have to.
-You can reap all of the benefits of a rebooted PC without dealing with any of the troubles associated with it.
-We can even perform remote PC maintenance on your systems to ensure that they are in tip-top shape and operating at maximum efficiency.
+We can even perform remote PC maintenance on your systems.
+We take care of everything.
+You sleep.
 Call us at (973) 882-4644 to learn more.